moorepants/eme185/content/pages/microcontroller-tutorial-part-01.rst

-In general, the code you write on your computer for the microcontroller must be compiled, i.e.  transformed into the language of the Arduino's CPU, and then uploaded onto the Arudino's memory.
+In general, the code you write on your computer for the microcontroller must be compiled, i.e.  transformed into the language of the Arduino's CPU, and then uploaded onto the Arduino's memory.
 To try out code on the Arduino you must have the actual hardware.
 But during this lesson we will make use of an Arduino emulator which allows us to try out code we want to run on an Arduino without having the actual hardware.
 There are a number of Arduino emulators available,